asrc-photonics/2025-python-for-photonics/docs/abstracts.md

 ## Invited speakers

-## Matthew C. Strasbourg: Practical Python in the lab: high-throughput optical spectroscopy of quantum materials
+## Dr. Matthew C. Strasbourg: Practical Python in the lab: high-throughput optical spectroscopy of quantum materials

 Specialized spectroscopies often necessitate custom hardware solutions, creative implementations of instrumentation, real-time data visualization, and traceable analysis of big datasets.
 While some software packages and programming languages excel at individual aspects of these tasks, Python is uniquely positioned to excel in these applications due to its ubiquity in scientific computing, while also avoiding the overhead associated with other solutions.
 This talk will cover how automated instrumentation is integrated into optical assemblies and how advanced open-source visualization toolkits and transparent analysis pipelines are utilized to interpret resulting datasets.
 Additionally, the talk will overview a microscope control platform and data analysis pipeline with specific examples of the complete lifecycle of a custom spectroscopic measurement, including hardware integration, measurement orchestration, data processing, and publication-ready figure rendering.
 It will highlight instances where automation has directly led to new scientific insights and how this Python-enabled framework supports high-throughput and specialized spectroscopy of quantum materials.